harbour/core/harbour/contrib/libnf/readme.txt

 The follow functions need to be fixed.
 CINT86.C                      ;     FT_INT86()

-The follow functions Need that FT_INT86() been fixed or writed a "C" Wrapper
+The following functions need FT_INT86() or to be rewritten in C:

 SETDATE.PRG               FT_SETDATE()
 SETTIME.PRG               FT_SETTIME()